nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 3. Trips that lasted longer then a day, or less then a minute are excluded.
 4. All the duplicate rows from the **ride_id** column are excluded.
 5. **Ride_id** column is set as primary key.
-6. New cleaned table 2024_tripdata.cleaned_combined_data is created, counting 4138022 of rows.
+6. New cleaned table 2024_tripdata.cleaned_combined_data is created, counting 4,138,022 of rows.

 ## Analyze and Share
 SQL Query: [Data Analysis](https://github.com/nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/blob/main/4.%20Data%20Analysis.sql)

 Data Visualization: Tableau

-I queried 2024_tripdata.cleaned_combined_data and did a visualization in Tableau.
-In the following are observations.
+I queried 2024_tripdata.cleaned_combined_data and created visualizations in Tableau, and observations are in the following:

 1. The following slide shows the distribution of users during 2024.
     ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika5.PNG)

-   There is 63.79% of member users, and 36.21% casual users.
+   There are 63,79% of member users, and 36,21% of casual users.

 3. This slide shows the comparation of member and casual riders by the type of bikes they are using.
     ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika4.PNG)